php-amqplib/RabbitMqBundle/README.md

 Adapt the `arguments` according to your needs.

+If you want to bind queue with specific routingKeys you can declare it in producer or consumer config:

+    queue_options:
+        name: "upload-picture"
+        routing_keys:
+          - 'android.#.upload'
+          - 'iphone.upload'

 ## Producers, Consumers, What? ##

 In a messaging application, the process sending messages to the broker is called __producer__ while the process receiving those messages is called __consumer__.
 In your application you will have several of them that you can list under their respective entries in the configuration.